JustWhit3/particle-analysis/Reference guides/README_reference_guides.md

 - `const double fWidth`: that is the width of the particle resonance.

 ## ResonanceType.c ([link](https://github.com/JustWhit3/Particle-class/blob/master/Reference%20guides/ResonanceType.c))
-This document contain the initialization of the `virtual void Print()` method and of the `ResonanceType` constructor, that construct the proper particle with mass, charge, name and resonance width.ù
+This document contain the initialization of the `virtual void Print()` method and of the `ResonanceType` constructor, that construct the proper particle with mass, charge, name and resonance width.

 ## Particle.h ([link](https://github.com/JustWhit3/Particle-class/blob/master/Reference%20guides/Particle.h))
 This document contains the definition of the `Particle` class and of its methods and members.
 This class contains all the previous ones and has the purpose of being used for the event generations.
 To do this, it uses methods to create arrays of particles, with their own characteristics, and the way of decaying of particles with resonances.